 Did you know?

 Young people may have symptoms of disordered eating only once in a while.
 Sometimes these symptoms are triggered by stressful life events, and they may use disordered eating to cope with strong feelings.
 If these behaviours continue for long periods of time they may start to interfere with everyday life.
-Disordered eating can also lead to developing an eating disorder like anorexia or bulimia.
+Disordered eating can also lead to developing an eating disorder like anorexia, bulimia, or binge eating disorder.

 What can I do?